divija-swetha/divija-swetha/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Reinforcement Learning and Blockchain
-- 🌱 I’m currently learning Business Analytics
-- 👯 I’m looking to collaborate on Deep Learning, Blockchain, and Wireless Communication
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...